SunnySuite/Sunny.jl/docs/src/parallelism.md

 [multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/) and
 Julia's
 [`Distributed`](https://docs.julialang.org/en/v1/manual/distributed-computing/)
 package.
 We'll present these approaches in a series of code snippets that can be copied and pasted into your preferred Julia development environment.

 ## Review of the serial workflow

-The serial approach to calculating a structure factor, covered in [Structure Factors with Classsical Dynamics](@ref), involves thermalizing a spin `System` and then calling [`add_sample!`](@ref). `add_sample!` uses the state of the `System` as an initial condition for the calculation of a dynamical trajectory.
+The serial approach to calculating a structure factor, covered in [Structure Factors with Classical Dynamics](@ref), involves thermalizing a spin `System` and then calling [`add_sample!`](@ref). `add_sample!` uses the state of the `System` as an initial condition for the calculation of a dynamical trajectory.
 The correlations of the trajectory are calculated and accumulated into a running average of the ``𝒮(𝐪,ω)``.
-This processes is repeated to generate additional samples.
+This sequence is repeated to generate additional samples.

 To illustrate, we'll set up a a simple model: a spin-1 antiferromagnet on an FCC crystal.
-We'll write a function to generate the model to make things easier later on.

 ```julia
 using Sunny, GLMakie